compomics/compomics-sigpep/README.md

 ----

 ## Usage
-Simply unzip (this will automatically create a new folder), enter the newly created folder, and double-click the cell-motility-x.y.z.jar file.
-That's all!
+Read the [wiki](https://github.com/compomics/compomics-sigpep/wiki) page for further documentation on SigPep and the SigPep web application.

 [Go to top of page](#compomics-sigpep)